Personalizing the Buyer’s Journey in the Medical Device Industry

 With a sales enablement solution, reps are easily able to access product and value messaging materials on the go.
 Whether a sales rep is preparing for a meeting in a hospital parking lot or walking and talking with physicians, they can share materials ranging from a ROI calculator to a product brochure with specs and pricing.

 Additionally, sales enablement solutions ensure that reps are not relying on outdated materials that have been downloaded to their computer or created years ago.
 Reps can instead be confident that they are using the most up-to-date and compliant materials on the go, offline or online.
-Sales enablement solutions also allows reps to follow up with product and value-based materials and track how their buyer engages.

 2. As you begin the sales enablement implementation process, what is typically the biggest challenge?